wishlog/wishlog.github.io/_posts/2018-06-01-4-Steps-to-build-arm-based-docker-image-on-Mac-OS.markdown

 ### To not mess with Mac, we do it in an *Ubuntu Docker*:
 //On Ubuntu Docker
 {% highlight bash %}
-docker exec -it ubuntuContainer bash //within the ubuntu docker: sudo apt install -y qemu qemu-user-static qemu-user binfmt-support
+sudo apt install -y qemu qemu-user-static qemu-user binfmt-support
 {% endhighlight %}